Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 West Coast Road Trip – From Perth to Darwin

-The particularity of the West Coast is it’s wild side.
-Apart from Perth, you don’t come across any big cities, only smaller towns and villages.
+The West Coast is wild.
+Apart from Perth, you don’t come across any big cities.
 Distances between towns are vast and nature still has the upper hand on this coast.
 Beaches, as magnificent as they are wild follow one and other and are sometimes completely deserted.

 Ideal for adventurers and nature lovers, this route features wild canyons, deserted beaches, and unique wildlife encounters like swimming with whale sharks (from May to July).
 Key stops include Monkey Mia and Karijini National Park.
 This itinerary is perfect for those seeking off-the-beaten-path adventures.
 This road trip itinerary will show you many aspects of Australia you won’t see on the East Coast.